RustyKnight/SwingNavigationControllerPane/README.md

 ### Animation and layout

-Swing layout managers are really meant to perform animation.
+Swing layout managers aren't really meant to perform animation.
 While the example makes use of a common layout manager, a better solution would be to take control over the layout directly (probably via the navigation container component direcly)